International

 Main Sectors of Industry

 Qatar’s agricultural sector is almost non-existent due to the country’s climate and a lack of arable land.
-It is estimated to account for only 0.3% of GDP, employing 1% of the workforce (World Bank, 2023).
+It is estimated to account for only 0.3% of GDP, employing 1.7% of the workforce (World Bank, latest data available).
+Although Qatar experiences a dry climate, it has embraced and implemented sustainable and intelligent technologies, such as automated irrigation systems, hydroponics, and aquaponics, to improve both the quality and quantity of fruits and vegetables.
+The country is self-sufficient in fresh poultry and dairy.

-The economy of Qatar is based on the oil and natural gas sectors: proved natural gas reserves represent 13% of the world total and the third largest in the world, while proved oil reserves exceed 25.2 billion barrels, which means the production could continue for over 56 years at current levels.
-Qatar's liquefied natural gas (LNG) industry has attracted tens of billions of dollars in foreign investment and made Qatar the world’s largest exporter of this commodity.
+The economy of Qatar is based on the oil and natural gas sectors: proved natural gas reserves represent 11% of the world total and the third-largest in the world (these reserves are primarily located in the offshore North Gas Field, shared with Iran), while proved oil reserves exceed 25.2 billion barrels, which means the production could continue for over 50 years at current levels.
+Qatar's liquefied natural gas (LNG) industry has attracted tens of billions of dollars in foreign investment and made Qatar the world’s third-largest exporter of this commodity (after the U.S.).
 Being the country’s main economic engine and government revenue source, Qatar is highly dependent on the oil & gas sector, thus after the drop in commodity prices in recent years, it tried to diversify its economy, focusing mainly on manufacturing, construction, leading non-oil GDP to steadily rise to just over half the total.
-The construction sector in particular was booming due to the preparation for the 2022 FIFA World Cup of football.
-Overall, the industrial sector contributes 60% of GDP and 54% of employment (World Bank, 2023).
+Overall, the industrial sector contributes 60.4% of GDP and 39.4% of employment, while manufacturing accounts for 9% of GDP (World Bank).
+According to the Ministry of Commerce and Industry, Qatar's industrial sector experienced growth in 2024 with the establishment of over 1,400 new industrial firms.
+The total production value of registered and licensed companies in the country rose to QAR 2.634 trillion, reflecting a 3% increase from QAR 2.557 trillion in 2023.

 Breakdown of Economic Activity By Sector Agriculture Industry Services